AnumEssani/Assignment-2/assignment2.md

 ```
 That’s all the code you need.
 In fact, it’s more than what you need, as some parts have been broken up for legibility.
 Let’s walk through it!

+# Use statements:

+Nothing exciting here.
+Just importing the crates we declared in the Cargo.toml file:surfand async_std.